ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - c - JS - Numbers - Advanced Topics.md

 Bonus:
 - create a function that generates a random number between 2 values
-- (you may need to do some research)
+- you may need to do some research ;)

 - example: